 Grace Gershuny, in addition to her position on the staff of the U.S. Department of Agriculture’s National Organic Program, has worked for many years as an educator, organizer, and market gardener.
 She is nationally known in the alternative agriculture movement, is the author of Start With the Soil, and Compost, Vermicompost and Compost Tea: Feeding the Soil on the Organic Farm as well as co-author of The Rodale Book of Composting and The Soul of Soil.
 She is on the faculties of the Institute for Social Ecology and Goddard College, and lives in Barnet, Vermont.

-Jeff and Melanie Carpenter own and operate Zack Woods Herb Farm in Hyde Park, Vermont.
+Jeff Carpenter and his wife, Melanie Carpenter, own and operate Zack Woods Herb Farm in Hyde Park, Vermont.
 They have recently co-authored the book, The Organic Medicinal Herb Farmer published by Chelsea Green.

 Jeff Carpenter has farming in his blood.
 Descended from generations of Vermont farmers, Jeff deepened his love and understanding of plants through an apprenticeship with Rosemary Gladstar and as the co-owner of Sage Mountain Herb Products.
 Since those early days, Jeff’s work as a farmer, agricultural consultant, educator, and researcher has focused on the cultivation and marketing of medicinal herbs.
 Jeff also partners with Rosemary Gladstar in hosting the International Herb Symposium.
 His passion for the green world is evident as he spends his days working in the fields and in the community.